YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/PLL/README.md

 ---

 ### 2. 🔹 Digital PLL (DPLL)

-#### 📋 Description:
-Digital PLLs use discrete-time digital logic (counters, comparators, flip-flops) for phase comparison and control.

 #### 🧠 How It Works:
 - Uses digital logic (counters, comparators) to detect phase differences.